kubernetes/enhancements/keps/sig-instrumentation/4785-resource-state-metrics/README.md

 as its predecessor and more.

-Such a "solution" should allow the maintainers to deprecate and drop the Custom Resource State API from Kube State Metrics, and replace it by the CRDMetrics controller which, in addition to its own benefits, would allow Kube State Metrics to drop all Custom Resource State API-specific behaviors that can crash Kube State Metrics, directly affecting the availability of native metrics defined in the codebase, and ensuring that native metrics do not experience
+Such a "solution" should allow the maintainers to deprecate and drop the Custom Resource State API from Kube State Metrics, and replace it by Resource State Metrics which, in addition to its own benefits, would allow Kube State Metrics to drop all Custom Resource State API-specific behaviors that can crash Kube State Metrics, directly affecting the availability of native metrics defined in the codebase, and ensuring that native metrics do not experience